-If you just want a good brew with a twist and are not interested in influencing the coffee brewing process, then we think you’d really enjoy the Ninja.
-This programmable coffee maker is perfect if you are looking to go pod-free and reduce your plastic waste without compromising on quality.
+If you just want a good brew with a twist and are not interested in influencing the coffee brewing parameters, then we think you’d really enjoy the Ninja.
+This 10-cup programmable coffeemaker is perfect if you are looking to go pod-free and reduce your plastic waste without compromising on quality.

 The name is a guarantee in itself.
-All Moccamaster coffee brewers have been granted the seal of approval from the European Coffee Brewing Centre as well as being certified by the Specialty Coffee Associations of America and Europe (3).
+All Moccamaster coffee brewers have been granted the seal of approval from the European Coffee Brewing Centre as well as being certified by the SCAA (3).
 Basically, the Technivorm makes the best and most consistent cup of coffee.

 The water and coffee only come in contact with metal parts, starting from the unique and precise copper-heating system that brings the water to the SCAA recommended brewing temperature.
 Thanks to the rectangular metallic showerhead with 9 outlets, the temperature is maintained extremely consistent throughout extraction.
-The pulse action mimics the manual pouring and allows your coffee grounds to bloom, and you can control the brewing time thanks to the manual-adjust brew basket.
+The pulse action mimics the manual pouring and allows your coffee grounds to bloom, and you can choose whether to brew a full or half pot with the lever on the brew basket.

 While not programmable, the Technivorm Moccamaster is very simple to use and even allows you to stop the flow to enjoy a cheeky cup of coffee before the whole brewing is completed.

 Thanks to its iconic aesthetic that recalls its earliest 60s design and its well-deserved reputation, the Technivorm Moccamaster is a modern classic.
 It’s perfect for anyone with high standards who is happy to invest in a durable coffee maker to enjoy the very best cup of joe.
-You can read our full review here.
+You can read our full review of the Moccamaster KBT741 here.

 THE VERDICT?
 Which SCAA Coffee Maker is the best?